andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-8.md

 ---
-title: '08.
-The Limited Viewpoint: Photography at Home'
+title: 08.
+The Limited Viewpoint
 subtitle: >-
   Kitchen tables, windows, televisions and vases.
 On the surface, these may not sound like worthy artistic subjects, but many photographers have achieved